Travel to Mexico during Covid-19: What you need to know before you go – KION546

 What’s the Covid situation?

-Mexico has had about 2.9 million cases of Covid-19 and about 242,500 deaths as of August 5 (although some believe the actual numbers are higher).
+Mexico has had just over 3 million cases of Covid-19 and about 246,200 deaths as of August 12 (although some believe the actual numbers are higher).
 President Andrés Manuel López Obrador has come under fire for taking a laissez-faire approach to the virus.
 Restrictions have not been far reaching and life has gone on as normal for many, which critics say has led to high death and infection rates.

-As of August 5, Mexico had administered almost 68.8 million doses of vaccine, or about 53 doses per 100 people.
-Cases have been spiking back up dramatically recently.
+As of August 12, Mexico had administered almost 73.8 million doses of vaccine, or about 57 doses per 100 people.
+Cases have been spiking dramatically in recent weeks, back up to levels seen in January.

 What can visitors expect?